 January 13, 20269 min read

-Does Creative Communication Need a Marketplace?
+Does Creative Communication Need a Performance Standard?

 Creative communication has... nothing.

-Does anyone actually care?
+But here's the uncomfortable question we can't avoid: Does anyone actually care?

 The first principles case is clear.

-Markets assign value to outcomes when three conditions are met:
+Performance-based valuation works when three conditions are met:

 1. Outcomes are measurable - You can track what happened